Antharithm/Antharithm/README.md

 Hello there!

-My name is Anthony Tilotta --- Blockchain professional who specializes in both Solidity and Python computer programming languages.
-Experience working with Big Data Science and Machine Learning methods such as Artificial Intelligence, which are utilized for various research projects.
+My name is Anthony Tilotta --- and I'm a Blockchain professional who specializes in both Solidity and Python programming languages.
+I have experience working with Big Data Science and Machine Learning methods such as Artificial Intelligence.

 ❤️ Enjoys coding smart contracts and also working with DataFrames to produce visual financial models.